slarmoo/.github/profile/simon/simonService/simonService.md

   ```sh
   ./deployService.sh -k ~/keys/production.pem -h yourdomain.click -s simon
   ```

-  ⚠ **NOTE** - The deployment script for this project is different from previous deployment scripts, since it needs to set up the Node.js service for your backend code, and copy your frontend code to the `public` directory.
-You also want to make sure that your Node.js HTTP service code for Simon is configured to listen on port 3000.
-When you deploy your Startup you want to make sure that code is configured to listen on port 4000.

 - Update your `startup` repository `notes.md` with what you learned.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).